bfops/playform/README.md

 ## Introduction

-**FYI: Playform is on hiatus.
-I'm taking a detour into learning about Unity and Cubiquity.
-If/when Rust gets stronger support for using C++ libraries, Playform might spin up again (or a similar project).
-I'm still happy to merge PRs, talk with anybody about the design, about how it works, about voxels in general, etc, but I don't plan to invest much more coding time in the near future.**

 Playform aspires to be an open-world sandbox game written in Rust, taking inspiration from [Voxel Farm](http://procworld.blogspot.com/) and Minecraft.
 The dev blog is available [here](http://playformdev.blogspot.com/).